carbon-io/atom/README.md

 If the class being defined has a super-class Atom will automatically chain constructors, calling the constructor of the super-class before calling the constructor of the class being defined.

-##### Delegating to superclass methods
+##### Delegating to super-class methods

-To delegate to a method defined in a superclass, use the following form:
+To delegate to a method defined in a super-class, use the following form:

 ```
 <SuperClass>.<method>.call(this, <args>)